oh-jinwoo94/gkm-align/README.md

 ../../bin/gkm_align -h
 </pre>

-This process takes between 10 seconds and a few minutes depending on your hardware availability.
+This process takes between a few seconds and a minute depending on your hardware availability.

 ### Example: FADS Gene Cluster Loci
 In this section, we align the human and mouse FADS gene cluster loci.